Posts

 Lost and Found in the Void

 On the walls of delusion in my mind, There hangs a portrait of reality.
 I often walk past it, Sometimes stopping to give it a long, lingering stare.
-But only from a distance— I am intrigued by its details, Yet overwhelmed by the chaos it brings.
+But only from a distance I am intrigued by its details, Yet overwhelmed by the chaos it brings.
 This is the world I am meant to inhabit, Yet how can I belong to it When I am truly here, Stuck between worlds?
-A tap on my shoulder— I turn to find a version of myself, A whisper: “You don’t belong there.”
+A tap on my shoulder I turn to find a version of myself, A whisper: “You don’t belong there.”
 Now, I stand at the edge, Caught between fighting my reality And embracing the one I long to join.
 I delay, but time never waits.
 The moment is here, I must step into the real world now, Face its chaos head-on.
-So I push forward, Drawing closer to the reality I’ve feared, ...
+So I push forward, Drawing closer to the reality I’ve feared, Leaving behind a world of...

 Image